bobrovstepan/notifications-service/README.md

 ## Architecture

+### Partial DDD Influence
+The codebase is organized around domain concepts: `Notification`, `Report`, `Channel`.
+Each has its own model, repository, DTO, and resource.
+Not strict DDD, but the boundaries are clear enough to extract into separate services if needed.

+### Strategy Pattern for Channels
+Each notification channel (`email`, `telegram`) is a separate class implementing `ChannelHandlerInterface`.
+A factory resolves the correct handler by channel name.
+Adding a new channel means adding one class — no existing code changes.

 ### Repository Pattern + Service Layer
 Business logic lives in services, data access is behind repository interfaces.
 Controllers stay thin — they validate input and return responses.
 This makes it easy to swap implementations (e.g., switch from Eloquent to a raw query builder) without touching business logic.

-### Strategy Pattern for Channels
-Each notification channel (`email`, `telegram`) is a separate class implementing `ChannelHandlerInterface`.
-A factory resolves the correct handler by channel name.
-Adding a new channel means adding one class — no existing code changes.

 ### Queue-based Processing
 Notifications and reports are processed asynchronously via jobs.
 Jobs have retry logic (`tries=3`, backoff `30s/60s`) and a `failed()` hook that marks the record as failed in the database.
 This ensures delivery attempts are tracked and failures are visible.
 A scheduled cron command retries failed jobs periodically via `queue:retry all`.